tanushrees31/IFSC-FINDER-/README.md

 After creating tables, switch to the "Insert" tab in phpMyAdmin.

 Step 5: Write SQL Queries
-Write SQL queries to perform various operations like data retrieval, insertion, and updates.
+to perform various operations like data retrieval, insertion, and updates.

 Step 6: Establish a Connection to the Database